 Simultaneously, the company supported universities and publishers eager to explore new technologies.
 They pioneered mobile apps as official Apple developers, created innovative media for homeschoolers, received an Emmy nomination for the broadband series Icons of Science with Discovery Communication, and entered the online learning field before it even had a name.

 Video production required a lot of time on the road.
-From the shores of Newfoundland to the Iberian Peninsula, at famous stops on the Underground Railroad, on Wharton assignment to Jakarta, Tokyo and Milan, and in a hundred US cities and towns, the veteran production crews wrapped hundreds of shoots on budget and on time.
+From the shores of Newfoundland to the Iberian Peninsula, at famous stops on the Underground Railroad, on Wharton assignment to Jakarta, Tokyo and Milan, and in dozens of US cities and towns, the veteran production crews wrapped hundreds of shoots on budget and on time.

 The filmmaker and the school teacher?
-They never stopped talking!
-Just ask their two grown kids and extremely patient staff.
+They never stopped talking.
+Just ask their two grown kids and talented, patient staff.